KEY DETAILS This award assists individuals beginning independent research careers at the faculty level.

 - To assist individuals beginning independent research careers at the faculty level.

-- Applicants may apply from any department but the successful applicant will have a proposed project that is pharmacological in nature, and share evidence that they have formal training in pharmacology/toxicology (e.g. Ph.D. or postdoctoral training in pharmacology, including pharmacology methods).
+- Applicants may apply from any department but the successful applicant will have a proposed project that is pharmacological in nature, and share evidence that they have ongoing training in pharmacology/toxicology (e.g. Ph.D. or postdoctoral training in pharmacology, including pharmacology methods, and ongoing engagement in pharmacology and toxicology research).

 - No exemptions from these eligibility requirements will be granted.
-“Research” and “Instructor” positions are typically not considered to be eligible tenure-track-equivalent positions and individuals in soft-money appointments and/or visiting appointments are not considered to be in continuing positions.
+“Research” and “Instructor” positions must be eligible tenure-track-equivalent positions and individuals in soft-money appointments and/or visiting appointments are not eligible.

 - Applicants will be judged on the scientific merit of the proposed research and degree of financial need.